Rendering BOSH Templates

 Render Templates

 Another init container is run using the operator’s image, for rendering all templates.
-It mounts the “Resolved Instance Group Properties” Secret
+It mounts the “Resolved Instance Group Properties” Secret (generated in the data gathering step) and performs ERB rendering.

-It’s also configured with the following environment variables, to facilitate BOSH spec.*
+It’s also configured with the following environment variables, to facilitate BOSH spec.* property keys:

 Run the entrypoints